templep/templep.github.io/index.md

 # Presentation

-Since September 2022, I am an associate professor at the University of Rennes 1.
-I joined back the DiverSE team to tackle new challenges about software engineering, software testing, software variability and machine learning!
+Since September 2022, I am an associate professor at the University of Rennes.
+I joined the DiverSE team to tackle new challenges in software engineering, software testing, software variability, and machine learning!

-I am currently a post-doc at the PReCISE research center at the University of Namur (UNamur).
+From January 2019 to September 2022, I was a post-doc researcher at the Namur Digital Institute (NaDI) from the University of Namur (UNamur).
-I am working on the EoS (Excellence of Science) [VeriLearn project](https://eos.cs.kuleuven.be/content/home) with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.
+I was involved in the EoS (Excellence of Science) [VeriLearn project](https://eos.cs.kuleuven.be/content/home) with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.

 Previously, I obtained my PhD working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).
 My supervisors were [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).